-viii.
+h.
 Monitoring and Audits

-Oversight is appropriate to ensure that policies are executed correctly to identify remaining areas of risk and to identify breaches.
+Oversight is appropriate to ensure that policies are executed correctly to identify remaining areas of risk and to quickly identify breaches.
 Policies should address who is responsible for audits and how and when audits will be conducted and reported.
 Monitoring should include all areas of the LSP's business and all processes involving confidential information, although they need not all take place at the same time.
 Checklists can serve as a useful guide to ensure thoroughness of past and future audits.

-In addition, real-time tracking and accounting of client information is necessary to quickly identify breaches and help to mitigate problems caused by data loss.
-Immediate notification of appropriate LSP partners and affected clients, as well as any third parties involved in the transport or loss of information, is essential.
+In addition, real-time tracking and accounting of client information is necessary to identify breaches quickly and help mitigate problems caused by data loss.
+Immediate notification of appropriate LSP partners and affected clients, as well as any third parties, such as law enforcement authorities or insurers involved in the transport or loss of information, is essential.